e-Learning-by-SSE/nm-skill-service/README.md

 # Wipe and restart dev-db, also applies current db schema
 npm run db:dev:restart

-# Create and deploy a new db migration (after the db schema has been changed)
+# Create and deploy a new db migration (after the db schema has been changed), will also seed the db (applying sample data)
 npx prisma migrate dev

+# Apply sample data (without clearing existing data)
+npx prisma db seed

+# Clear data and seed
+npx prisma migrate reset

 # Run the web-based client to browse and manipulate the dev-db
 npx prisma studio